Ferdi265/cxx98-named-args/README.md

 - Positional arguments are not (yet) supported.
 All arguments must be named.
 - Failed conversions (e.g. wrong argument type) will result in overload resolution error messages from inside the implementation.
-- Due to limitations in C++98 only up to 9 arguments can be used.
+- Due to limitations in C++98 only a limited number of arguments can be used (currently implemented for up to 9 arguments)

 ## Required Standard Version